comapi/cordova-plugin-dotdigital-pushutils/README.md

   }, "myapp://products/1");
 ```

 Method to directly open a link.
+The url is passed rather than the push payload.
+THis method is only supplied for advanced use cases.

 ## handleLink()